rsunderscore/rs_django/README.md

 	- stringfilter - special case that ensures that the input is a string (converts if not)
 		- from django.template.defaultfilters import stringfilter
 		- used as decorator on the filter
+	- *note* params passed to filter must be immediately after the colon (space will throw an error that 'not enough parameters were provided')
 - tags - two types of tags implementations - create in a template_tags directory
 	- simple - render in same template
 		- decorate a function with @register.simple_tag